jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Computer_Requirements.md

 # Computer Requirements

-By using Linux and other tools to that will be mentioned in this class on your own computer, you can more quickly incorporate what you learn into your own research.
+By using LINUX, and other tools that will be mentioned in this class, on your own computer, you can more quickly incorporate what you learn into your own research.
 Before coming to the first class, please ensure you have done Steps 1, 2, and 3 below.
 We will work on Step 4 in class …

 1. Select a computer to use in the class
 2. Learn how to open the terminal on your computer